JJWallis/sunnyside-agency/README.md

 I would like to continue using grid to create full-page layouts, as well as experimenting with other situations where currently I might not think to use it.

+In addition, to make the grid container and items more accessible, using a `role="grid/gridcell"` would be more favourable to provide some extra context for assistive technologies.

 ### Useful resources

 -  [CSS Centering Complete Guide](https://css-tricks.com/centering-css-complete-guide/) - This helped me with regards to centering the mobile navigation as the viewport grew wider.
 The `translate(50%, -50%)` vertical centering method works very nicely when positioning content, and as such will become incredibly useful for future projects.